-- The MI industry has covered approximately $50 billion in claims for losses, which represents a substantial savings to taxpayers.
+- The MI industry has covered more than $50 billion in claims for losses, which represents a substantial savings to taxpayers.

-- More than $825 billion in GSEs mortgages currently outstanding have protection from MI coverage, reducing taxpayer exposure to mortgage losses in the event of another housing downturn.
+- Nearly $980 billion in GSEs mortgages currently outstanding have protection from MI coverage, reducing taxpayer exposure to mortgage losses in the event of another housing downturn.

 - Today’s MI industry is attracting new private capital back to housing finance, with about $14 billion in new capital invested since 2007.

 - In 2018, MI covered $293.3 billion of total mortgage originations ($2.07T), up from 4.4 percent in 2010.

 - MI accounted for more than 40 percent of the insured market in 2018.